-Smoke Alarm Solutions CEO Cameron Davis said more than 11 falsely certified properties are being discovered by the company each day.
+Smoke Alarm Solutions CEO Cameron Davis said more than nine falsely certified properties are being discovered by the compliancy and maintenance experts each day.

 “The new Smoke Alarm Legislation Act is vital because it protects Queenslanders, but it must be implemented properly.